schrodingersket/bullwark/README.md

 Anything running over IPSec should communicate over the 192.168.50.128/25 subnet (which is the only one on which the cluster can currently communicate).

+Note that in a single-server deployment, the IPSec network only consists of one machine, so no output will be generated from running this command on `elodin`.

 That said, all ports are available for access by default from the host machine.
 Nobody enjoys SSH tunnels that much during development.